-Turn the Electronic Speed Control ON.
-When the vehicle reaches the speed desired, push the lever downward to SET DECEL and release.
+When the vehicle reaches the speed desired, push the lever downward to SET DECEL and release, the cluster will display the "Cruise Set" message.
 Remove your foot from the accelerator pedal and the vehicle will operate at the selected speed.

-- Electronic Speed Control will only function in 3rd, 4th, or 5th gear when in the Autostick[®] mode (if equipped). - The Electronic Speed Control may not engage if a different size tire is installed on one wheel, such as the compact spare tire.
+- Electronic Speed Control will only function in 3rd, 4th, or 5th gear when in the Autostick® mode (if equipped). - The Electronic Speed Control may not engage if a different size tire is installed on one wheel, such as the compact spare tire.